• Menu

 Bramante Staircase - Vatican Museums

-Getting to the Vatican Museums
+How to Get to the Vatican Museums

 Opening hours of the Vatican Museums

-They are closed on religious holidays.
+They are also closed on religious holidays.

 Guided tour of the Vatican Museums